zaback-3958/Design-of-Experiments-for-Hypereparameter-tuning/001-fractional-factorial-design/README.md

 This graph shows that the interactions between the following factors are significant: replace:classwt, replace:maxnodes, nodesize:cutoff, nodesize:maxnodes, classwt:cutoff, cutoff:maxnodes

+After comparing the interaction effect of train and validation data it can be seen that the interaction of effect of replace:maxnodes is significant in the validation data, but not in the train data.

-After comparing the results of interaction effects for train and validation datasets it can be observed that they share most of the interactions.
-One of the issues here is that the main effect cutoff is not significant, but its interaction with other factors is significant.
+As it was observed in the graphs for both train and validation data the main effect cutoff is not significant, but its interaction with other factors is significant.
 Since in this design the main effects are alised with higher order effects and two-factor interactions are alised with other two-factor interactions, it is required to de-alise the factor effects to find the real main effects and interactions that have significant effect on the response.
 In the next phase another method of Fractional Factorial Design and in the third phase the method of foldover design will be used to extract the significant main effects and interactions.